Download here, or subscribe

 “What is this place?”

 “What’s inside the door?”
 I ask as a crying child, a little girl maybe nine or ten years old, opens the door, steps in, and closes it behind her.
-From what little I saw, it looked like the sterile-white interior of any fast-food restaurant bathroom, which is what I guessed it was.
+From what little I could see, it looked like the sterile-white interior of any fast-food restaurant bathroom, which is what I guessed it was.

 “Nothin’ I’d ever be interested in seeing,” he says.
 “Tell you what.
 You gimme a hand for a few more miles up the road, and I’ll feed you some fresh mac and cheese.
 Whaddya say?”